 The marquee feature in ElectricAccelerator 5.0 is Electrify, a new front-end to the Accelerator cluster that allows us to distribute work from a wide variety of processes in addition to the make-based processes that we have always managed.
 One example is SCons, an alternative build system implemented in Python that has a small (compared to make) but apparently growing (slowly) market share.
 It’s sometimes touted as an ideal replacement for make, with a long list of reasons why it is considered superior.
 But not everybody likes it.
 Some have reported significant performance problems.
 Even the SCons maintainers agree, SCons “Can get slow on big projects”.

 Of course that caught my eye, since making big projects build fast is what I do.
+And you can’t really practice Continuous Delivery of anything, if you’re stuck waiting hours for your builds to run.
 What exactly does it mean that SCons “can get slow” on “big” projects?
 How slow is slow?
 How big is big?
 So to satisfy my own curiosity, and so that I might better advise customers seeking to use SCons with Electrify, I set out to answer those questions.
 All I needed was some free hardware and some time.
 Lots and lots and lots of time.

 My test environment was as follows: